Jacqueline Corona, M.D.

 Speaking of HealthBusy mom doesn't let broken wrist — or winter — winFebruary 22, 2019

-Falls can happen to people of all ages and for a great variety of reasons.
-However, the older we get, the more brittle our bones can become, so the severity of injury from even a simple fall can be more debilitating.
+Falls can happen to people of all ages and for a variety of reasons.
+However, the older we get, the more brittle our bones can become, so even a simple fall can cause a possibly life-changing injury.

 Here are a few common questions about falls and fall prevention:

 A. Falls can happen at any age, but older adults are at higher risk of injury from falls.
 The Centers for Disease Control and Prevention reports that falls are the leading cause of fatal and nonfatal injuries in patients older than 65.
 Falls in older patients result in more than 3 million emergency room visits and almost 300,000 hip fractures a year.

 A. Bone health directly affects injury from falls.
 An estimated 10 million people in the U.S. have osteoporosis.
 Due to our aging population, 1 in 2 Americans over age 50 has or is at risk of developing osteoporosis of the hip.
 Women are more affected than men.
 Common locations for osteoporosis-related fractures, also known as fragility fractures, are the spine, hip and wrist.
 More than 400,000 fragility fractures occur each year.